 There are 3 levels of aharas in the yogic system.

 The first one is our food in physical terms.
 We feed our bodies on 5 elements – earth, water, fire, air, and ether.

-There are “impressions” which feed the mind on the second level – sound, touch, sight, taste, and smell perceptions – and they match with the subtle presence of each other; sound matches with ether, touch matches with air, sight matches with fire, taste matches with water, and smell matches with earth.
+There are “impressions” which feed the mind on the second level – sound, touch, sight, taste, and smell perceptions – and they match with the subtle presence of each other; sound matches with ether, touch matches with air, sight matches with fire, taste matches with water, and smell matches with the earth.
 On the third level of ahara, there are “ties”.
 The people we keep in our lives and in our hearts feed the soul and affect us with 3 basic guna – sattva (harmony), rajas (distraction), and tamas (laziness).

 Pratyahara has two faces simultaneously: avoiding bad or inappropriate food and impressions and eating the right foods and having the right impressions and ties.
-We cannot provide ourselves with mental impressions without having a proper diet, proper friendships, and proper ties.
+We cannot provide ourselves with mental impressions without having a proper diet, proper friendships, and properties.
 But pratyahara’s primary emphasis comes from being able to stay away from sensory impressions and pleasures or being able to control them; this allows the mind to leave the outside and turn inside.

 As we stay away from negative and low vibrational impressions, pratyahara increases the immunity level of mind.
 A healthy body resists all toxins and pathogens and wants to throw them back out when they try to invade.
 Similarly, a healthy mind is actually strengthened against negative thoughts and external influences around it.
-So if you feel that you are stressed from external construction sounds, crying children, or car horns, practicing pratyahara could be the right step for you.
+So if you feel that you are stressed by external construction sounds, crying children, or car horns, practicing pratyahara could be the right step for you.